Valentine’s Day Fiesta Party Food and Games: Great make-ahead menu and fun family games for a great family friendly Valentine’s Day Mexican Fiesta.

 It was so, so yummy, and even some of the kids went back for seconds!

 After dinner, it was time for dessert!
-I did struggle with this one.
-I wanted something Mexican, but relatively easy.
+I did struggle with this one a little.
+We wanted something Mexican, but relatively easy.
 I know myself.
-I know that after decorating and cooking all day, that by the time I get to dessert I’m starting to run out of steam.
+And after decorating and cooking and hosting all day, I know that by the time I get to dessert I’m starting to run out of steam.
 I originally wanted to fry some churros, but I’m so glad I went with this plan Mexican Sundaes.
 They were delicious and fun.
 I’m not a huge ice cream eater, and really not a chocolate girl.
 I made some home made spicy Mexican chocolate sauce for the ice cream, as well as some dolce de leche and they were amazing!

 For the Dulce de Leche sauce, start with a can of sweetened condensed milk.
 Remove the paper label, but leave the can completely sealed.
 You submerge the can in a large pot of water, making sure the can is completely covered, and then boil it.
 There is a warning that if the pot boils dry, the can could explode, so make sure to check it periodically and top it up with water if needed.
 Don’t let that warning scare you, if you make sure it’s covered in water you will be fine.
 I’ve made this lots of times and never had a problem.
 I usually make it for Banoffee Pie, and boil it for 3 hours for a really thick sauce.
 For the ice cream sauce, I wanted it more runny so I boiled it about an hour.
 It came out perfectly.
 I may have even had trouble stopping myself from tasting it before the party.